bingocaller/jespers.site/src/index.md

 ### Work

-I recently started a new position as a senior (gettin' old!) front-end developer at [Issuu](https://issuu.com).
-It's still fairly new, but I'm very happy I decided to take on the role.
-Things are done in a way that I am very much a fan of, and once again, I find myself learning new stuff and being challenged on a daily basis.
+I'm currently working as a senior (gettin' old!) front-end developer at [Issuu](https://issuu.com).
+I've been there for a while now, and I'm very happy I decided to take on the role.
+Things are done in a way that I am very much a fan of and, once again, I find myself learning new stuff and being challenged on a daily basis.

 Before this, I worked for [Politiken](https://pol.dk), where I helped make the site look good and keep it running fast, while also staying true to our design principles and template framework.
 I liked it a lot; not just the work itself, but also collaborating with smart, talented, passionate people who also wanted to carry the product forward in the most sensible manner.

 Before that, I was at [Autobutler](https://autobutler.dk).
 When I first started, they hadn't had an actual front-end developer for about six months and they didn't have any real structure in place for the front-end code.
-During my time there, I managed to shape things up and [introduce some more structure](https://autobutler.dk/design)
-(at least, I like to think I did).
+During my time there, I managed to shape things up and [introduce some more structure](https://autobutler.dk/design) (at least, I like to think I did).

 My first job out of school was at a small digital agency where I had also interned during my final semester: [Lindegaard & Co.](https://lindegaard.dk)
 I worked on a bunch of different projects during my time there.
 I became proficient in Learning by Doing and The Art of Hitting The Ground Running.